cmoog/vscode-sql-notebook/README.md

 Cell boundaries are inferred from the presence of two consecutive empty lines.

-Note: this can pose issues with certain code formatters.
+Note: this can pose issues with certain code formatting tools.
 You will need to configure them to respect consecutive newlines.